Royal Geographical Society of South Australia: The RGSSA Library

 The Library’s oldest book is a beautifully bound version of Ptolemy’s Geographia from 1482, along with 26 other books from before 1599 including two Ortelius atlases (1571 and 1598).
 Other rare atlases include two Colom atlases (c.1650 and 1670) and Mercator’s atlas (1635).
 The manuscript collection includes many significant items such as Joseph Banks’ manuscripts (1768, 1811), John McDouall Stuart’s diary of his fifth expedition (1861–62), and two letters by Colonel William Light.

 The Library features significant accounts and artefacts of colonial exploration, particularly across South Australia, the northwest of Western Australia, eastern New South Wales, the Northern Territory, and Antarctica.
 The Society's collections are said to include more than 1200 items in relation to indigenous peoples and culture.

 The collection also includes numerous first-hand accounts of First Nations contact in Australia, New Zealand, the Americas, and the Pacific.
 These are produced, in frequency order, English, Latin, German, some in the three Asian scripts, Chinese Mandarin, Cantonese, and Japanese, and Arabic. (there are a few other languages such as Welsh, Syriac and Vietnamese).
 Australian Aboriginal vocabularies and songs are included, including sound recordings.

-Although a private collection, the Society’s extensive library is made freely available to the public in return for the provision of accommodation in the southern end of the on the mezzanine level of the magnificent Mortlock wing of the main State Library Building on Adelaide’s North Terrace.
+Although a private collection, the Society’s extensive library is made freely available to the public in return for the provision of accommodation in the southern end on the mezzanine level of the magnificent Mortlock wing of the main State Library Building on Adelaide’s North Terrace.
 This is long and regularly regarded as one of the most beautiful Libraries in the world.